ziinux/cpp/vending_machine/README.md

 ### Assumptions

-This software design use the following assumptions:
+This software design uses the following assumptions:

 1. The JSON inventory file should respect the following format:
 ```